NB Application for this course for September 2023 entry is now closed.

 Modules

-- Religious, Moral and Philosophical Studies in the 21st Century (40 credits): This module aims to equip you with the skills to teach both the BGE and the senior curriculum within Religious, Moral and Philosophical Studies Departments in a secondary school context and to engage critically with research to inform your approaches to transformative learning in schools.
-Assignments are research based and one is a Presentation, with the other being a written submission.
+• Religious, Moral and Philosophical Studies in the 21st Century (40 credits): This module aims to equip you with the skills to teach both the BGE and the senior curriculum within Religious, Moral and Philosophical Studies Departments in a secondary school context and to engage critically with research to inform your approaches to transformative learning in schools.
+Assignments are research based and one is a presentation, with the other being a written submission.
 Both elements must be passed to achieve this module.

-- Education: Theory, Practice & Research (1) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and enquiry through building a literature review as a focus for your practice-based research.
+• Education: Theory, Practice & Research (1) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and enquiry through building a literature review as a focus for your practice-based research.

-- Education: Theory, Practice & Research (2) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and professional enquiry through enabling you to produce a research proposal for your probationary year project.
+• Education: Theory, Practice & Research (2) (20 credits): This module will develop your skills in classroom research.
+You will produce a research proposal and present this to a live audience.

 Careers and working as a teacher